 Ease of use

 First and foremost, EMA is an easy to learn and easy to use, high level, high performance, open-source extensible API that operates at the Message layer.
 In other words, the developer generally only needs to deal with Data and Status messages.

 It achieves the ease of use by abstracting away the complexities and adding capabilities on top of the Transport layer.

 It delivers all this whilst continuing to offer high performance and low latency processing of the requested streaming data.
-The open source version is available on GitHub and the official Thomson Reuters supported version is available on this Developer Portal (see links to the right).
+The open-source version is available on GitHub and the official Refinitiv supported version is available on this Developer Portal (see links to the right).

 Consumers and providers